MCCreationsOS/Java-Leaderboards/README.md

 scoreboard players set .var MCCreations.Leaderboards.ResetOnReload 1
 ```
 This will delete all leaderboard data and scores when the pack is reloaded

+## Caveats
+By default, the maximum amount of time the leaderboard can save is 5 hrs.
+The timer and display will continue working past 5 hrs, however, scores will not be publishable to MCCreations.
+If this is not enough time for your map, you can change the `MAX_TIME` const in the setup.js script.
+However, be wary that increasing this value will exponentially increase the amount of time to generate files, as well as increase strain on the game.
+Values higher than 5 hrs may lag your creation.